Updated 11th December 2019

 There’s not much anyone can do about the nights drawing in, the decided nip in the air or the risk of storms, cold snaps and freezes to come.

 But none of that is any reason for giving up on your favourite pastime and sense of adventure.
 In fact, a touch of wintery conditions might just add up to making any outing all the more fun.
-Earlier in 2018, BBC Radio Wales reported that winter caravanning and motorhoming is getting very popular.
+A recent article revealed that Autumn and Winter touring is on the increase.
+And no wonder!

 Even when the weather is playing up outside, in the warmth and comfort of your own touring caravan, life might be just as comfy when you return from those bracing winter walks, or just watch the leaden skies and driving rain cast a completely different view on the world.